tropicbliss/NodeSniper/README.md

 ## New update

-Due to the GoSnipe auth server recently going down, I decided to self-host an auth server I wrote by myself in Python.
-This new update redirects the user to my self hosted auth server in lieu of GoSnipe's auth server.
+Due to the GoSnipe auth server recently going down, I decided to self-host an auth server.

 ## Note